Key Takeaways

 Wanton conduct—behavior so reckless that it demonstrates complete indifference to whether you're harmed.

-The standard is proof by "clear and convincing evidence"—a higher threshold than the "preponderance of the evidence" standard for compensatory damages.
+The standard is proof by "clear and convincing evidence" — a higher threshold than the "preponderance of the evidence" standard for compensatory damages.
 This means you need compelling proof that the insurer's conduct crossed the line from mere bad business judgment into actionable wrongdoing.
+In cases involving comparative negligence disputes, the insurer's refusal to fairly evaluate fault can itself constitute bad faith.

 Evidence That Supports Punitive Damages